AlexDergach/Snake-Simulation/README.md

 ## Particles

 Particles were implemented for both the snakes movements and the blood splatter of the mouse once it was eaten, creating an ont-shot splashing effect.
-Firefly parts were set up with a slight transparency for the environment, so with the day and night cycles bringing night to give the terrian a better nighttime atmosphere of glowling sparks of green
+Firefly parts were set up with a slight transparency for the environment, so with the day and night cycles bringing night to give the terrain a better night time atmosphere of glowling sparks of green

-[David add a little some of the code you added for particals of the snake and mouse]

 # List of classes/assets in the project